prydin/lab-supply/README.md

 ## Principle of operation

+NOTE: This describes an earlier version and will be updated soon!

 ### Analog secion

 32-36V AC enters the circuit at the `AC1` and `AC2` terminals and gets rectified and smoothed into approximately